Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

-The Phoenix Suns, Devin Booker included, square off versus the Los Angeles Clippers at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Devin Booker could make a big impact for the Phoenix Suns at 10:00 PM on Tuesday versus the Los Angeles Clippers in the 2023 NBA Playoffs.

-In this piece we'll break down Booker's stats and trends, helping you make good predictions on prop bets.
+Below, we dig into Booker's stats and trends to help you pick out the best prop bets.

 Devin Booker Prop Bets vs. the Clippers